BOM (Bill of Materials)

 - it could have multi-level sub-assemblies, where each sub-assembly has its own BOM and manufacturing instructions.

-- The engineering BOM states discrete quantities of parts inside the product, including the detailed assembly structure of the product.
+- The engineering BOM states exact quantities of parts or ingredients inside the product, including the detailed assembly structure of the product.

 - Often does not reflect everything that is actually consumed during production.

 - This kind of bill of materials is a typical output of a CAD program and is used by the engineering department as the technical specification.